CiscoSE/AMP4E-to-ServiceNOW_Incident/README.md

 ## Motivation

-Working at various companies ServiceNOW has been the ITSM tool of choice and often times, engineers and managers want some integration between various systems and tools into this platform.
+Working at various companies, ServiceNOW has been the ITSM tool of choice and often times, engineers and managers want some integration between various systems and tools into this platform.
 So the motivation is to provide an example of what can be accomplished with Cisco's platforms and other platforms.

 ## Show Me!